inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

-The :protocol:`UDP` protocol is in fact connectionless, so when the :ned:`Udp` module receives the connect request, it simply remembers the remote address and port, and use it as default destination for later sends.
+The :protocol:`UDP` protocol is in fact connectionless, so when the :ned:`Udp` module receives the connect request, it simply remembers the remote address and port, and uses it as the default destination for later sends.

 .. literalinclude:: lib/Snippets.cc